theKastle/ci/README.md

 > For functional testing, we use a testing tool called Cypress.
 Its tests are written in javascript, hence it is very easy for frontend developers to adopt.

-The main purpose - demoing how to integrate these testing tools with Travis CI - is rather simple.
-The following will explain briefly about CI, what we do in the project and then how to use Travis CI.
+The main purpose - demoing how to integrate these testing tools with Travis CI & Jenkins - is rather simple.
+The following will explain briefly about CI, what we do in the project and then how to use Travis CI & Jenkins.

-## Continuous Integration and Travis CI
+## Continuous Integration
 **Continuous Integration** is the practice of automatically building and testing code changes of each commit, providing immediate feedback on the testing outcome.
 This way, every time a commit cause problems we'll get notified and be able to react quickly to deal those problems.

+## Travis CI
 **Travis CI** docs gives us an excellent introduction to why we want to adopt the Continuous Integration practice.
 > Continuous Integration is the practice of merging in small code changes frequently - rather than merging in a large change at the end of a development cycle.
 The goal is to build healthier software by developing and testing in smaller increments.
 This is where Travis CI comes in.
 <cite>[Travis CI -What is Continuous Integration][1]</cite>